 A monk and hermit, called Beatus of Lungern and earlier designated as the Apostle of Switzerland.
 Baptized in England by St. Barnabas and ordained by St. Peter, Beatus went to Switzerland.
 He lived and died on Mount Beatenburg above Lake Thun.
 The cave became a popular pilgrim's destination, the famed site of Beatus' fight with a dragon.

-Born in Corinaldo, Ancona, Italy, on October 16 1890; her farmworker father moved his family to Ferrier di Conca, near Anzio.
-Her father died of malaria and her mother had to struggle to feed her children.
-In 1902 an eighteen-year-old neighbor, Alexander, grabbed ... continue readingMore Female Saints
+Born on October 16 1890 in Corinaldo, in the Ancona Province in Italy, her farmworker father moved his family to Ferrier di Conca, near Anzio.
+When he died of malaria, Maria's mother had to struggle to feed her children.
+Maria's mother, brothers, and sisters worked in ... continue readingMore Female Saints

 Saint Michael the Archangel isn't a saint, but rather he is an angel, and the leader of all angels and of the army of God.
 This is what the title "Archangel" means, that he is above all the others in rank.
 St. Michael has four main responsibilities or offices, as we ... continue reading

 Benedictine abbot in Lerins, in France.
 He is reported as a co-worker of St. Amandus of Lerins. continue reading

 John Baptist de la Salle was born at Rheims, France on April 30th.
 He was the eldest of ten children in a noble family.
 He studied in Paris and was ordained in 1678.
 He was known for his work with the poor.
 He died at St. Yon, Rouen, on April 7th.
 He was canonized by ... continue reading